cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 1. Explore Kubernetes Tech Preview Features
 1. Explore some existing Cloud Foundry Features

+### What you will need
+1. Browser

+### What we will provide
+1. Google credentials used to access Google Cloud Shell
+1. Personal Kubernetes Cluster associated with your Google credentials

 ## Access your personal environment

 In this step we will gather your lab credentials and bring up your Google Cloud Shell environment.